-Programme title and name of awards
+Programme title and qualification

 Postgraduate Degrees of the University of London may be classified.
 The award certificate will indicate the level of the academic performance achieved by classifying the award.
 The classification of the degree will be based on the ratified marks from the completed assessments.